The University of Western Australia

 Overview

-At the forefront of teacher education for more than 100 years, the Graduate School of Education at The University of Western Australia stands as one of the top five schools of education in Australia.
+At the forefront of teacher education for more than 100 years, the Graduate School of Education at the University of Western Australia stands as one of the top five schools of education in Australia.

 When you study teaching at UWA, you’ll be inspired to learn and inspired to help others to learn.
 You’ll be challenged by Australia’s highly rated researchers who are creating knowledge that informs education policy and practice.